Logiqx/wst-results/docs/events/guidance/README.md

 The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S may be used for this competition.

-Please wear your COROS so that it is facing upwards, and do NOT wear it on the arm using underhand grip.
+Please wear your COROS watch so that it is facing upwards, and do NOT wear it on the arm using underhand grip.

 Firmware issues have plagued COROS since May 2024 so it is very important that you check your firmware.